denfrost/life/README.md

 #### Project made with Unity 2018.1.0f2

+Video of the project can be found on [YouTube](https://youtu.be/Q9sFIWvECU8)

 This project consists of two species, Fishes and Whales, Fishes search for food moving with a Boids Algorithm.
 This Algorithm considers different points of space as attractors to each single